funkelab/synful_fafb/README.md

 an issue or write us an email ([Julia Buhmann](mailto:buhmannj@janelia.hhmi.org) or [Jan Funke](mailto:funkej@janelia.hhmi.org)) if you have any questions!

+## System Requirements
+- Hardware requirements
+  - No special hardware requirements - standard computer with enough RAM (~ 8 GB, of course: more is always better).
+- Software requirements
+  -  Software has been tested on Linux (Ubuntu 16.04)

+## Installation Guide
+Scripts in this repository (evaluation/*.py) for evaluation depend on the synful package.
+Please install from [synful repository](https://github.com/funkelab/synful).
+Installation takes ~ 3 min.

 ## Benchmark dataset and evaluation